The cub petting scam

 You can find many places around the world where people are allowed to cuddle and/or take pictures with wild animals.
 Unaware travellers are misled.
 They believe that interacting with these animals is helping them and even more so, that it benefits the conservation of the species.
 Sometimes they even end up volunteering at such places, investing a lot of money and time.
 Most of the people do not mean any harm to the animals and believe that they are supporting a decent cause.
 Most visitors are unaware of the associated animal suffering taking place at these places.
 South Africa´s lion breeding farms provide such an example.
 These, continuously breed lions multiple times a year, filling up these places with young cubs.

-Many captive wildlife facilities will tell you that their cubs are either rescued or orphaned, because the mother rejected her cubs.
-However, the vast majority of cubs are neither abandoned nor rescued, but simply bred on demand in one of the 300+ breeding farms in South Africa.
-These captive wildlife facilities breed and keep an estimated 10,000-12,000 lions, cheetahs, leopards, caracals, tigers and even ligers – a crossbreed between a lion and tiger.
+Many captive wildlife facilities will tell you that their cubs were either rescued or orphaned, because the mother rejected her cubs.
+However, the vast majority of cubs were neither abandoned nor rescued, but simply bred on demand in one of the 300+ breeding farms in South Africa.

 The truth: it is an entertainment industry